comsec-group/cellift-artifacts/README.md

 To copy the chart out and view it, `docker cp` can be used.
 The result should look like Figure 7 in the paper.

-#### Execute RISCV benchmarks on vanilla and instrumented designs to reproduce Figure 8 (human time: several minutes at a time. computer time: a few minutes on a fast machine)
+#### Execute RISCV benchmarks on vanilla and instrumented designs to reproduce Figure 8 (human time: several minutes at a time. computer time: several hours on a fast machine.)

 To reproduce Figure 8 we execute benchmarks on many design variants.
 This is driven by the plotting target, so we only have to do this: